-My name is David McGinnis, and I’m a twenty-something media junkie.
+My name is David McGinnis, and I’m (now) a thirty-something media junkie.
 You probably know that already.

 I studied film in high school and college, and love teaching impressionable young minds about it, but I probably spend an equal amount of time watching and reading about television.
-I would even join the chorus of people who say that in the past decade, television has surpassed film as the leading form of visual storytelling.
+I would even join the chorus of people who say that in the past decade, television has come a long way to challenge film as the leading form of visual storytelling.

 People always ask me “so, what’s good?” and then start to roll their eyes as I launch into a ten-minute treatise on the latest Awesome Thing That You Should Be Watching.
 My wife, ever-cognizant of couch time, told me “If you’re going to spend so much time ingesting all this, could you at least do something useful with it?”

 I resisted the idea of a blog for a long time because I don’t feel like I’m a super-great writer.
-I read reviews and recaps from AV Club, Vulture, Grantland, etc.–guys like Matt Zoller Seitz, Alan Sepinwall, Drew McWeeny, and Andy Greenwald are kind of my heroes when it comes to media criticism.
+I read reviews and recaps from AV Club, Vulture, Grantland (RIP), etc.–guys like Matt Zoller Seitz, Alan Sepinwall, Alissa Wilkinson, and Drew McWeeny are kind of my heroes when it comes to media criticism.
 I can’t compare myself to them, because it’d be mortifying.

 HOWEVER…If I approach this undertaking as something of a personal exercise, with an audience probably limited to immediate family and a few friends who will probably conveniently forget to visit within a week or two, it provides a creative outlet where I can broadcast my nerdiness in long-form to an empty room.